pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "Scan" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class Scan implements LockOpenListItem, KeyedCorrectnessSettableListItem {
+export class Scan implements LockOpenListItem, KeyedCorrectnessSettableListItem, CorrectnessRecord {
     constructor(_adiService: AdiService, descriptor: ScanDescriptor | undefined);
     // (undocumented)
     beginChange(): void;